Configure Docker apps

 Validate the file, for example:

-docker compose config -q salt/docker_apps/files/redash.yaml
+docker compose config -q salt/docker_apps/files/registry.yaml

 Stateful containers